gyaneshanand/Data-Strcutures-And-Algorithms/Graph/Basics/graph-terminologies.md

 We need to be careful while traversing a graph which is made of various connected components.

-We can keep a visited array to kepp track of all the nodes which we have already visited.
+We can keep a visited array to keep track of all the nodes which we have already visited.